Max-Durbin/Max-Durbin.github.io/_posts/2025-06-30-matplotlib.md

 tags: [python]
 ---

-During a negation of a maintenance contract someone new but up in our partner company asked *"How much does down time cost us"*.
-It's a pretty obvious question but none of us knew.
+Our partner company asked ***How much does down time cost us***

+***you can skip this nonsense***
-The machines/conveyors are very redundant.
-The whole site is only brought down during severe catastrophes, sundays, and holidays.
-One machine going down is drowned out by larger factors like operator performance and teams size.
-In most cases downtime like this is not detectable.
+The whole site is only brought down during severe catastrophes, sundays, and worst of all holidays.
+No on agrees on what Down-time is but this question did come up while management was negotiating maintenance.
+Anyways I'm assuming *downtime is the accumulated time machines are inoperable.*
+### **Comparing production rates to down time**

+One machine going down is drowned out by larger factors like operator performance and teams size so its difficult to measure real impact when multiple things can influence moving the same case/box.

-We decided to graph the total summed down time of all machines/conveyors for a period and hoped to see an impact on warehouse pick rate.
-Python was fantastic for doing this quickly, it was also a good excuse to use matplotlib.
+We decided to graph the total summed down time of all machines/conveyors for a period and see if there was a visible impact on warehouse pick rate.
+Python and matplotlib were fantastic for visualizing this quickly when Excel became complicated.

-At an hourly sample production and down times were positively correlated because no production means nothing breaking.
+At an hourly sample production down times were positively correlated because no production means nothing breaking.
 Moving to a daily period showed the negative correlation we expected.

 ![rates_image](/assets/img/posts/matplotlib/matplotlib_rate.PNG)